Shooting in Beloit leaves one person injured on Christmas morning

 BELOIT, Wis.
 (WIFR) - A 19-year-old was shot Monday morning in southeast Beloit.

-Beloit police are investigating a shooting that took place before 11 a.m. early this morning near the intersection of Porter and Yates Avenue.
+Beloit police are investigating a shooting that took place before 11 a.m. near the intersection of Porter and Yates Avenue.

 The 19-year-old victim was transported to a local emergency room.